krutarth31/subspark/README.md

 Stripe to paying the platform fee.

 New accounts are created with the `card_payments` and `transfers` capabilities requested so sellers can accept payments and receive payouts once verified.
+The activation endpoint checks that `card_payments` is active, preventing sellers from going live until their Stripe account is fully enabled.

 ## Seller Subscription